quinnuk/AtmosTrackSplitter/README.md

 `extractor.py` has no GUI dependencies, so it can be imported and used on its own (e.g. from a script or a future CLI).

-### Recovering from an interrupted run
+## Recovering from an interrupted run

+If the app is closed, crashes, or a job is cancelled partway through, just point it at the same source and output folders again — it'll detect the in-progress manifest and offer to **resume** from wherever it left off, skipping whatever was already completed.

-If extraction succeeds but the app is closed or crashes before splitting finishes, the intermediate `_atmos_extracted.mkv` is left in the work folder instead of being cleaned up.
-Rather than re-running the (slow) extraction step again, split that file directly:
+If you'd rather handle it by hand (or the GUI resume path doesn't apply — e.g. you deleted the manifest, or extraction succeeded but you want to split into different names), the intermediate `_atmos_extracted.mkv` is left in the work folder rather than being cleaned up automatically on failure.
+Split it directly:

 ```bash
 python split_now.py "path\to\_atmos_extracted.mkv" "path\to\output folder" --names-file tracks.txt